crazy-treyn/open-webui-jupyter/README.md

      - Save changes

 4. Set up API Connections & Models:
-   - Go to Settings > Admin Settings > Connections/Models
+   - Go to `Settings > Admin Settings > Connections` and add API connections.
-   - [Add specific configuration instructions]
+   - Go to `Settings > Admin Settings > Models` and enable the Models you want accessible to interact with inside Open WebUI.

 ## Usage